d12frosted/elpa-mirror/melpa/morlock-readme.txt

 `morlock-cl-font-lock-keywords' expressions that used to be
     covered by the default keywords but aren't anymore since the `cl-' prefix was added.
-`morlock-font-lock-keywords' combines the above tree.
+`morlock-font-lock-keywords' combines the above three.

 To use `morlock-font-lock-keywords' in `emacs-lisp-mode' and `lisp-interaction-mode' enable `global-morlock-mode'.